qdrant/landing_page/qdrant-landing/content/articles/exploration-api.md

 Vector similarity can go above a single query vector.
 It can combine multiple positive and negative examples for a more accurate retrieval.
-Building a recommendation API in a vector database can take an additional advantage of using already stored vectors as part of the queries, by specifying the point id.
+Building a recommendation API in a vector database can take advantage of using already stored vectors as part of the queries, by specifying the point id.
-The benefit of this is that no query-time neural network inference is required.
+Doing this, we can skip query-time neural network inference, and make the recommendation search faster.

 There are multiple ways to implement recommendations with vectors.